 This module provides an overview of the prehistoric cultures of Western Asia.
 In the historic period covered (c3000-300 BC) the principal civilisations taught are the Sumerian, Babylonian, Assyrian, Elamite, Hittite and Syrian Neo-Hittite (Luwian).
 Particular attention is given for each of these cultures, as appropriate, to social history, technological advances, architectural, artistic and literary achievements.

-This module focuses on the archaeology of the Mediterranean world between the Bronze Age and Late Antiquity.
-Its emphasis is upon the material culture of the Greeks and Romans, it but will make appropriate reference to other Mediterranean societies (e.g. the Etruscans) where these interact with Greco-Roman culture.
-It provides students with a chronological framework within which specific themes and bodies of evidence will be examined, together with relevant theoretical and methodological approaches appropriate to the study of Mediterranean cultures.
-Semester I will investigate the archaeology of the ancient Greek world (including Greek settlements abroad) from the Bronze Age to the annexation of Greece to Rome; Semester II will investigate the archaeology of the Roman world, with particular emphasis on Rome itself but also incorporating case studies drawn from other areas of the Roman Empire (which may include Roman Britain).
+This module focuses on the art and archaeology of the Roman world.
+It has a broadly diachronic approach intended to provide students with a chronological framework within which specific themes and bodies of evidence will be examined, together with relevant theoretical and methodological approaches appropriate to the study of Mediterranean cultures, with particular emphasis on Rome itself but also incorporating case studies drawn from other areas of the Roman Empire (which may include Roman Britain).

 Greek and Roman History